newnes/MKTS-Projects/Exclusive/Patrick_Nill/Welcome_Message.md

 # 🎯 Welcome, Patrick Nill

-It is a genuine honor for me that you have access to **EndFlow Momentum (EFM)**.
+It is a genuine honor for me that you have access to **End Flow Momentum (EFM)**.
 As an admirer of your trajectory and competitive mindset, I have developed this tool with the same rigor and pursuit of excellence that characterizes a World Trading Champion.

-## ⚡ What is EndFlow Momentum
+## ⚡ What is End Flow Momentum

 EFM is not just another indicator.
 It is the result of years of research dedicated to solving a crucial question: **how to detect the market's true intention through capital flow?**